CGamesPlay/infra/README.md

 You can create any number of clusters.
 Each stores its configuration in a subdirectory of `env/`.
 Looking at the local cluster in `env/local/`, we see these files:

 - `kubeconfig.yml` is the kubeconfig you can use to access the cluster.
-- `main.tf` is the root terraform module used to deploy workloads to the cluster.
+- `sops-age-recipient.txt` is the public key of the cluster's sops-secret-operator.
-- `admin-secrets.yml` contains the secrets necessary to get the core services working (Authelia).
-They are randomly generated.
+- `config.libsonnet` contains the configuration for the workloads.
+- `secrets.yml` contains the environment-specific SOPS-encrypted secrets.
+Each document in this YAML file should be a SopsSecret object, and you need to use a separate object for each namespace you want to add secrets to.
 - `authelia-users.yml` contains a sample Authelia users database.
-- `sops-age-recipient.txt` is the public key of the cluster's sops-secret-operator.

 ### 4. Use Cluster